AnandChowdhary/github-stars-contributions-mcp/README.md

 ### Server not connecting

-1. Verify the path to `github-stars-contributions-mcp.mjs` is absolute and correct
+1. Ensure Node.js v18+ is installed
-2. Ensure Node.js v18+ is installed
+2. Check that the `GITHUB_STARS_TOKEN` is set correctly
 3. Restart your AI assistant after config changes

 ## 🔗 Related projects